Gardiner Area High School seniors able to park and graduate together

 “I thought it was my responsibility to join the Navy, for Vietnam,” Andrews said before the ceremony.
 He would have gotten his diploma that June, but, instead, didn’t get it until Saturday.
 He called the high school this year to see what he would have to do to get his diploma.
 Officials said he could get his diploma this year because he had been so close to graduating.

-He served with the SeaBees, building roads and unloading tanks and other equipment from ships to deliver them to U.S. forces, and hauling ammunition and weapons across country in a tractor trailer.
+He served with the SeaBees, building roads and unloading tanks and other equipment from ships to deliver them to U.S. forces, and hauling ammunition and weapons across the country in a tractor-trailer.
 After the war, he returned home and drove a truck for 40 years, raising a family of three kids.

 Principal Chad Kempton said Andrews getting his diploma was long overdue.